hansroland/reflex-dom-inbits/tutorial.md

 On Hackage you can find a lot
 of different FRP libraries, eg *elera*, *frpnow*, *grapefruit-frp*, *netwire*, *reactive-banana*, *reflex* and many more.

-In this tuorial we use Reflex and Reflex-Dom.
-Reflex is a FRP implemetation written by Ryan Trinkle.
+In this tutorial we use *reflex* and *reflex-dom*.
+Reflex is a FRP implementation written by Ryan Trinkle from [Obsidian](https://obsidian.systems/).
 Reflex is a strong foundation to handle events and values that change over time.
 Reflex-Dom is built on Reflex and on GHCJS.Dom.
 It allows you to write GUI programs that run in a Web Browser or as a 'native' application in WebkitGtk.
 Reflex-Dom was written by Ryan Trinkle too.